tramyardg/autoexpress/README.md

 vehicle he or she can contact the seller to get more information of the vehicle.
 A car buyer can also calculate their monthly or bi-weekly payment.

+### Features
+- Advanced search
+- Montly or bi-weekly payment calculator
+- Administrator module

-Other features to be implemented:
+### Other features to be implemented
- - Share this car
+- Share a car via email
 - Schedule a test drive
- - Make an offer
+- Make an offer to the dealer

 ### Screenshots - Customer
 ![Home page](https://github.com/tramyardg/autoexpress/blob/master/image/home_page.PNG)